slawlor/ractor/_pages/quickstart.md

 ### Messaging actors

 Since we're trying to model as best we can around [Erlang's practices](https://www.erlang.org/doc/man/gen_server.html#call-2), message sends in
-Ractor can occur in 2 ways, first-and-forget and waitingo n a reply.
+Ractor can occur in 2 ways, first-and-forget and waiting on a reply.
 Their notations however follow the Erlang naming schemes of "cast" and "call" respectively.

 ## Installation